 Homestyle Slaw (£4)

 We went with the slaw for another side dish, flavoured with honey mustard and lemon.
-The slaw got a nice crisp and crunch to it, carrying a delicate tangy touch of flavour to it.
+The slaw got a nice crisp and crunch to it, carrying a delicate tangy touch of flavour to it and was a lovely side dish.

-…I thoroughly enjoyed the food here at Wingmans and would definitely recommend a visit.
+We thoroughly enjoyed the food here at Wingmans and would definitely recommend a visit.
 Their eclectic range of flavours undoubtedly made them really stand out from the crowd.
 No wonder they swept the market off their feet when they started out as a street food stall and earned themselves multiple awards across the nation.
-Additionally, they also published a cookbook “Wings & Things”, featuring some of the proudest flavours and recipes – definitely a great gift idea for a foodie!
+Additionally, they have also published a cookbook “Wings & Things”, featuring some of their proudest flavours and recipes – definitely a great gift idea for a foodie!

 *Disclaimer: This post contains affiliate links.
 If you make a purchase through the links, I may earn a small commission at no additional cost to you.*